 Format Overview: Hofbräu (correctly pronounced something like "HOAF-broy" in German, although most Americans call it "HOFF-brow") recognizes a number of locations across the country as official qualifying locations.
 Some locations may change from year to year, but many of the venues have been involved consistently for over a decade.
 These locations are marked with a red dot on our competition map.
 Participation in the Hofbräu Masskrugstemmen Championship tournament requires a couple of things from the venue:

-Depending on the venue and account type, there are three possible paths after the local competition.
+Depending on the venue, there are three possible paths after the local competition.
 Venues work with their Hofbräu sales rep to work out the details and find the best option for their location:

 Locations: Hofbräu locations are marked with red dots on the Competition Map.
 In a normal year, there are usually 30 - 40 Hofbräu qualifying competition locations nationwide.
 Anyone with a Hofbräu account and a love for Steinholding can register to sponsor a competition.
 Competition locations are wide-spread and range from the licensed Hofbräu-affiliated restaurants such as a number of Hofbräuhaus locations like Hofbräuhaus Las Vegas and Hofbräu Bierhaus NYC, to independent German restaurants, early-season Oktoberfest-style festivals, German-American Summer festivals, as well as beer bars, sports bars and everything in between.